amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 | Form submitted  | Captures when a user submits a form on your site.        | Form destination, Session Replay ID (if enabled), [User properties](#user-properties).                                                                                                           |
 | File downloaded | Captures when a user downloads a file from your site.    | File extension, File name, Link text, Link URL, Session Replay ID (if enabled),                                                                                                                  |

-For more information, see Track Default Events in the [Browser SDK 2](/docs/sdks/analytics/browser/browser-sdk-2#track-default-events) documentation.
+For more information, see Autocapture in the [Browser SDK 2](/docs/sdks/analytics/browser/browser-sdk-2#autocapture) documentation.

 {{partial:admonition type="tip" heading="Default event prefix"}}
-Amplitude prefixes default events with the Amplitude logo or `[Amplitude]` in plain text.
+Amplitude prefixes default events with the Amplitude logo.
 {{/partial:admonition}}

 ### Marketing attribution